tsuru/tsuru/docs/using/docker-image.rst

     docker build -t registry.myserver.com/image-name .

-Don't forgot the dot(.) at the end of the command, this indicates where the Dockerfile stay
+Don't forget the dot(.) at the end of the command, this indicates where the Dockerfile is placed

-Sending the image for regitry
+Sending the image to registry
 =============================

 .. highlight:: bash